The Conference Board: History

-The organization is now considered an unbiased “trusted source for statistics and trends, second only to perhaps the U.S. Bureau of Labor Statistics”.
-After World War II, The Conference Board—the shortened name adopted in 1970—expanded to non-U.S. members for the first time.
-Today, it has offices in Brussels, Beijing, Mumbai, Hong Kong, and Singapore.
-The Conference Board of Canada was spun off as an independent non-profit in 1981.
+The organization is considered an unbiased "trusted source for statistics and trends, second only to perhaps the U.S. Bureau of Labor Statistics".
+After World War II, it expanded to non-U.S. members for the first time.
+In 1954, it founded The Conference Board of Canada in Montreal, which was spun off as an independent non-profit in 1981.
+In 1959, its first overseas CEO-level was held in Torquay, England, bringing together executives and board presidents from the US, UK, and Canada.